tayganr/lakehouse/modules/module01c.md

 ## 16. Data flow (Select - dropTempColumns)

 [Select](https://docs.microsoft.com/azure/data-factory/data-flow-select) can be used to rename, drop, and reorder columns.
-In this step, we will **drop** the temporary columns that no longer need to be propogated downstream - `Hash`, `TempKey`, and `MaxCustomerSK`.
+In this step, we will **drop** the temporary columns that no longer need to be propagated downstream - `Hash`, `TempKey`, and `MaxCustomerSK`.
 In addition, we will **reorder** the columns by moving `CustomerSK` to the first position.

 1. Click the **[+]** icon to the right of `scdColumns`, under **Schema modifier** select **Select**